martinPoplawski/SMA-InformationDiffusion/README.md

 Social Media Analytics Project

 ## Tasks
-Todo issue list in Projects
+Todo issue list in Project

+Project structure can be adapted however you see fit.